 parent’s bipolar disorder, often undiagnosed and untreated until the children are grown, impacts the family in a myriad

 of corrosive ways.
 Here are just a few:

 of family members and their loyalties

 * Spending frenzies that can impact the financial stability of the family (3)

-bipolar resource that helps people "begin to catch depression and mania at lower intensities when they still
+resource that helps people "begin to catch depression and mania at lower intensities when they still have time

-have time to get it under control."
-Details of the "six stages of growth from bipolar disorder to Bipolar
+to get it under control."
+Details of the "six stages of growth from bipolar disorder to Bipolar IN Order" are

 The National Alliance on Mental Illness (NAMI) provides valuable information on several serious conditions,